InterProInvest/IPI-Server/README.md

 To deploy the server on Windows, follow the `Getting Started` instructions in the [Windows deployment](WINDOWS.md).

+After you have deployed the server open the HES web interface and log in using the default login 'admin@hideez.com' and default password 'admin'.

 ## API documentation

 Almost everything you can do with the HES web interface you can do via the HES REST API calls.
 Follow the `Quick Start` instructions in the [documentation](API.md).

+## Next steps

+- change the admin's password
+- invite more admins
+- import the Hideez Devices from the file provided to you when you have bought the devices
+- setup the HES following the [user documentation](https://support.hideez.com/en/collections/2014634-hideez-enterprise-solution)

 ## Related projects